Posted October 22, 2015

 - The proliferations of peer-to-peer (P2P) networks or P2P file sharing protocols like BitTorrent.
-This has given ransomware authors a new mechanism to transfer large files and Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. over the Internet.
+This has given ransomware authors a new mechanism to transfer large files and Malware: Software that is intended to damage or disable computers and computer systems. over the Internet.
 Ransomware developers even named one of their Trojans “TorrentLocker” after the BitTorrent application itself.

 - Better online anonymization software and privacy tools, like the Tor Network, allow ransomware authors to obfuscate their command and control (C2) structure, making it more difficult for authorities to identify the cybercriminals behind a ransomware campaign.
 In fact, CTB Locker (Curve-Tor-Bitcoin) owes its name, in part, to Tor, which refers to the ransomware’s C2 infrastructure.

 - Ransomware authors are more sophisticated today than they were before 2009.
 One of the reasons for this stems from better encryption methods.
 In the past, Ransomware developers used symmetric encryption, which stored the keys needed to decrypt files in either the compromised system’s registry or within the malware itself.
 Now, cybercriminals use asymmetric encryption, where they store a “private” key at an unnamed location that won’t be revealed unless the victim pays the ransom.

 - The growth of the Internet means more Internet users are dependent on the Internet for personal and professional use.
 With this growth also comes an increase in cybercrime and the digital underground economy that supports it, making ransomware an obvious byproduct of its growth.